aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/one-dimensional-barcode-types/one-dimensional-databar-2d-component-configuration/_index.md

 - Absolutely!
 You can adjust the barcode's size, color, and various other visual properties to suit your needs.

 ### Are there any licensing options available for Aspose.BarCode for .NET?
 - Yes, Aspose offers licensing options to meet different requirements.
-You can explore them on the official website.
+You can explore them on the website.

 ### Is Aspose.BarCode suitable for both beginners and experienced developers?
 - Aspose.BarCode is designed to be user-friendly, making it suitable for both beginners and experienced developers.